Building our character is like building a house. First the foundation is established, then the walls are built, and finally the roof is put on.

-Though we may feel like a failure, though we may feel weak many times, feeling hopeless over the building up of the walls of our spiritual house, let us remember Yahushua’s comforting Word to us — His strength is made perfect in weakness!
-(2Corinthians 12:9) It is in our moments of weakness when we must cry out for Yah’s help!
+Though we may feel like a failure, though we may feel weak many times, feeling hopeless over the building up of the walls of our spiritual house, let us remember Yahushua’s comforting Word:

-Our failures and weaknesses are the moments to acknowledge Yah, confessing our sins and failures, and beg Him for HIS strength to come to us and help us BE strong!
+Our failures and weaknesses are the moments to acknowledge Yah, confessing our sins and failures, and beg Him for HIS strength to come to us and make us stronger!

-Let us also maintain a good confession by speaking the promises of God’s Word, found in the Bible.
-This is another excellent spiritual tool for building up and developing the walls of our spiritual house!
+Let us be confident in Father’s promises to help those who seek His help!
+Speaking out loud the promises of God’s Word is another excellent spiritual tool for building up and developing the walls of our spiritual house!

 Building Our Character – A Good and Noble Goal